popluation-health/pop-health-docs/README.md

 #### Decision Services

-The decision services platform can be run in a dev/local environment using the out of the box maven capability that ships with Quarkus.
+The decision services platform can be run in a local environment using the out of the box maven capability that ships with Quarkus.
 Run:

 `mvn clean compile quarkus:dev -Dquarkus.http.port=8081`